margaridav27/feup-sdle/exam summary.md

 ## Herlihy’s Method for Quorums-Consensus Replicated ADT

-I highly recommend reading the paper [A Quorum-Consensus Replication Method for Abstract Data Types, by Maurice Herlihy](https://www.cs.utexas.edu/~lorenzo/corsi/cs395t/04S/notes/p32-herlihy.pdf)
+I recommend reading the paper [A Quorum-Consensus Replication Method for Abstract Data Types, by Maurice Herlihy](https://www.cs.utexas.edu/~lorenzo/corsi/cs395t/04S/notes/p32-herlihy.pdf)

 - **timestamps** instead of version numbers
   - clients are able to generate timestamps that can be totally ordered, which will be consistent to that seen by an omniscient observer, hence guaranteeing linearizability